"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Job 31:11-12 - For that would be wickedness; yes, it would be iniquity deserving of judgment.
 For that would be a fire that consumes to destruction, and would root out all my increase.

-"Abaddon" or "Destruction" is also personified along with "Death" in the following passage:
+Job personifies "Abaddon," or "Destruction" along with "Death" in the following passage:

 Job 28:20-23 - "From where then does wisdom come?
 And where is the place of understanding?
 It is hidden from the eyes of all living, and concealed from the birds of the air.
 Destruction and Death say, 'We have heard a report about it with our ears.'
 God understands its way, and He knows its place."

-Recall from Revelation 6:8, that "Death" is a real spiritual entity given power to kill people on earth.
-So it is possible that "Abaddon" is merely an angel given authority over the tormenting locusts, which are equipped to "destroy," but refrain from doing so in the fifth Trumpet judgment.
-In other words, this angel's name reflects the destructive power he is able to unleash through the locusts under his authority.
+Recall from Revelation 6:8 that "Death" is an actual spiritual entity given power to kill people on the earth.
+So, it is possible that "Abaddon" is merely an angel given authority over the tormenting locusts equipped to "destroy," but refrain from doing so in the fifth Trumpet judgment.
+In other words, the angel's name would reflect the destructive power he can unleash through the locusts under his authority.

-Some believe that the angel over the tormenting locusts is Satan who seeks to destroy or devour us:
+Some believe that the angel over the tormenting locusts is Satan who seeks to destroy or devour:

 1 Peter 5:8 - Be sober, be vigilant; because your adversary the devil walks about like a roaring lion, seeking whom he may devour.

 Recall from Revelation 9:1, the evidence suggests that Satan is the "fallen star" given the key to open the bottomless pit.
-This shows that he is given some authority over the occupants of the pit.
+This shows that he has some authority over the occupants of the pit.
 However, this does not make Satan "king" over these creatures, as someone else gave him the authority to release the locusts.
-Satan is never actually called "the destroyer" in Scripture either.
+Scripture never refers to Satan as "the destroyer" either.
 Also, Satan is a cherub, not an angel (Ezekiel 28:14).
 In addition, the tormenting locusts are "clean" creatures (Revelation 9:5), so it doesn't make sense that Satan would be king over them, as he is fallen and unclean, and rules over fallen angels which are also unclean:

 Revelation 12:7 - And war broke out in heaven: Michael and his angels fought with the dragon; and the dragon and his angels fought, but they did not prevail, nor was a place found for them in heaven any longer.
 So the great dragon was cast out, that serpent of old, called the Devil and Satan, who deceives the whole world; he was cast to the earth, and his angels were cast out with him.

 Satan is the "prince of the power of the air" (Ephesians 2:2), not the bottomless pit.
-While it is possible Satan is the one who opens the pit, he is otherwise never associated with the bottomless pit until he gets thrown in and held there during the Millennium:
+While it is possible Satan is the one who opens the pit, he is otherwise never associated with the bottomless pit until he is bound there during the Millennium:

 Revelation 20:1-3 - Then I saw an angel coming down from heaven, having the key to the bottomless pit and a great chain in his hand.
 He laid hold of the dragon, that serpent of old, who is the Devil and Satan, and bound him for a thousand years; and he cast him into the bottomless pit, and shut him up, and set a seal on him, so that he should deceive the nations no more till the thousand years were finished.
 But after these things he must be released for a little while.

 Others believe the antichrist, or the beast is the angel of the bottomless pit.
-Near the middle of the Tribulation the beast will die and is apparently resurrected:
+Near the middle of the Tribulation the beast will die and appear to resurrect from the dead:

 Revelation 13:3 - And I saw one of his heads as if it had been mortally wounded, and his deadly wound was healed.
 And all the world marveled and followed the beast.
 So they worshiped the dragon who gave authority to the beast; and they worshiped the beast, saying, "Who is like the beast?
 Who is able to make war with him?"
 And he was given a mouth speaking great things and blasphemies, and he was given authority to continue for forty-two months.

-We know that after the beast dies he will go to the bottomless pit because when he is resurrected he ascends from there:
+We know that after the beast dies, he will go to the bottomless pit, because when he comes back to life he ascends from there: